Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Method

 \subsection{Input Scenarios}

-To investigate how safety neurons process risks across different modalities and languages, we employ a multilingual multimodal dataset of harmful requests covering 10 distinct languages.
-These requests are categorized into Image-Dominant and Text-Dominant risk types, supporting a systematic analysis of safety neuron behavior under varied modality risk and language scenarios.
+To further investigate how safety neurons perceive and process potential risks across different modalities and languages, we employ a multilingual and multimodal dataset of harmful requests covering 10 distinct languages.
+The dataset contains risk information conveyed through both images and text and is further divided into Image-Dominant and Text-Dominant Risk types according to the primary source of harm.
+This design enables a systematic analysis of the activation patterns and functional differences of safety neurons across diverse modality combinations and language settings, thereby providing a more comprehensive understanding of the internal safety mechanisms of VLLMs.